-Takes one argument, which is a declaration symbol, or the type of a function, delegate, or pointer to function.
+Takes one argument, which is a declaration symbol, or the type of a function, delegate, pointer to function, struct, class, or interface.
 Returns a string representing the LinkageAttribute of the declaration.
 The string is one of:

 '''

 "D"

 "C"

 "C++"

 "Windows"

 "Pascal"

 "Objective-C"

 "System"